Understanding, identifying, and dealing correctly with the Mosaic Virus is key.

 • The veins of the plant are thin and a distinct yellow color

 • Leaves and fruit have line or ring patterns

-Unfortunately, some of these signs can be due to many other factors such as insufficient watering, high humidity or too much sunlight.
+Unfortunately, some of these signs can be due to many other factors such as insufficient watering, high humidity, or too much sunlight.

-A common vector causes certain strains of Mosaic Virus, while others can be spread through a multitude of hosts.
+A common vector causes certain strains of Mosaic Virus, while others can be spread through many hosts.
 Here are the ways that this virus can spread.

 • Insects such as aphids, grasshoppers, beetles, and flies